Point of View

-Yuki is a product design leader with a background in cognitive science and economics, driven by a deep curiosity about how people think, decide, and act.
+Yuki is a research and insights leader with a background in cognitive science and economics, driven by a deep curiosity about how people think, decide, and act.
 Her work is grounded in understanding human behavior and helping teams translate that understanding into clear product directions and meaningful outcomes.

-She coaches teams to solve complex problems through data-informed hypothesis-driven design, using research and decision science to reduce ambiguity and focus effort where it matters most.
-By translating business challenges into design opportunities, Yuki leads UX work across cross-functional teams to build alignment, strengthen decision-making, and deliver user experiences that support both users and the business.
+She coaches teams to solve complex problems through data-informed hypothesis-driven research, using decision science to reduce ambiguity and focus effort where it matters most.
+Yuki turns business challenges into research and design opportunities, leading discovery across cross-functional teams to build alignment, strengthen decision-making, and deliver user experiences that support both users and the business.

-Yuki believes design leaders are translators.
+Yuki believes the best researchers are translators.
 They help organizations speak a shared language across business, technology, and human needs while embracing the reality that everyone designs.
 With that comes a responsibility: to guide decisions with clarity, empathy, and intent, especially as complexity and convergence accelerate.

 How I Work

-Design decisions are rarely about aesthetics alone, they’re about making informed choices under uncertainty.
-Yuki’s approach is grounded in hypothesis-driven design, which involves forming clear assumptions, testing them through research and data, and refining direction based on the evidence revealed.
+Decisions are rarely about a single right answer, they’re about making informed choices under uncertainty.
+Yuki’s approach is grounded in hypothesis-driven research, which involves forming clear assumptions, testing them through research and data, and refining direction based on the evidence revealed.

 Beyond the Work